Clery Act Compliance

 - Information on the handling of threats, emergencies and dangerous situations.

-The Department of Public Safety must notify via e-mail all currently enrolled students and all employees of the availability of the Annual Security Report, providing: (i) a statement of the reports availability; (ii) a list and brief description of the information contained in the report; (iii) the exact URL (a direct link) for the website at which the report is available; and (iv) a statement that a paper copy of the Annual Security Report is available without fee upon request, written or otherwise.
+The Department of Public Safety provides the Annual Security Report to the Office of the Chancellor.
+The Office of the Chancellor ensures all currently enrolled students and all employees are notified via email about the availability of the Annual Security Report, providing: (i) a statement of the reports availability; (ii) a list and brief description of the information contained in the report; (iii) the exact URL (a direct link) for the website at which the report is available; and (iv) a statement that a paper copy of the Annual Security Report is available without fee upon request, written or otherwise.

 DPS shall provide regular, mandatory training for all CSAs.